Renault Clio: The Clio Sport collection

+The Clio Freeway collection

+Following the release of the Clio sport collection, the Clio Freeway collection was launched - it was the entry level collection of the Clio 2 in 2000, and It consisted of the base model Clio Liberte, Clio Grande, and the Clio MTV.
+This collection was aimed at the much more casual driver, who valued a car to get them from point A to B and nothing more.

+The Clio Liberte featured a driver and passenger airbag as standard, with no other options available.
+The Clio Grande came with power steering, central locking, a sunroof and 60w RDS radio as standard on top of all Liberte features.
+The flagship of the Freeway collection was the Clio MTV, a special edition of the Renault Clio, created in collaboration with MTV, the popular music television network.
+This limited-edition model was aimed at younger drivers and featured unique styling and entertainment-focused features such as an MTV themed interior, MTV badging, a 64W radio system with 6 speakers as standard, and all other "medium" trim options offered around this time.

+The Clio Elegance collection

+The Clio Elegance Collection represented a premium line of trims designed to offer features typically found in more expensive executive cars.
+There were three models in the collection, the Clio Alize, the Clio Etoile and the Clio Initiale.
+All three included options like air conditioning, leather upholstery, power steering, electric front windows, and advanced audio systems.
+The Initiale trim, positioned as the flagship, featured luxury touches such as wood-effect trims and leather steering wheels.
+This collection was particularly popular for those seeking compact luxury, competing directly with the more youthful Sport Collection and the entry-level Freeway Collection, which focused on performance and affordability, respectively.
+The Elegance Collection's blend of comfort and refinement contributed to its strong sales and appeal.

 Electric Clio

 An electric version of the Clio was developed by Renault for an electric carshare project in Saint-Quentin-en-Yvelines in 1998.
 Fifty cars were produced, and could be charged by plugging in or by an induction pad located in some of the town's special locations.
 The electric Clio had a claimed top speed of 60 mph and a range of 35–40 miles.
 The scheme was branded Praxitèle and membership was charged at £10/month and around £3 for a 30-minute trip.

 Phase 2

 A major facelift occurred in June 2001 (Phase 2) which saw the exterior restyled (most visibly the headlights were made more angular), the interior quality improved with a new dashboard and centre console including the availability of digital climate control air-conditioning and satellite navigation on top models and a 1.5 L common rail Diesel engine added.